jhuckaby/Cronicle/README.md

 * All servers need to have at least one active IPv4 interface.
 * For the "live log" feature in the UI to work, the user needs a network route to the server running the job, via its hostname.
 * If you have to change any server IP addresses, they'll have to be removed and re-added to the cluster.
+* See the [Cron Noncompliance](#cron-noncompliance) section for differences in how Cronicle schedules events, versus the Unix Cron standard.

 # Configuration